Spark-Liang/NoteBook/LOMA/280/ch06 - Cash Value Life Insurance and Endowment Insurance.md

 ###### different between Universial Life and whole Life Insurance

-- in terms of separate policy element
+- in terms of separate element in policy premium

   - mortality charge : to pay for the life insurance part

+  - charge for investment

     - interest rate : the minimum rate the insure must pay to the insured

   - expense charge